jaqb8/it-logger/README.md

 # 💻 IT LOGGER

-Web application for storing it department issues and tasks.
+Web application for storing IT department issues and tasks.
 Uses JSON-Server as a backend for development.
 Frontend with React and Redux as state manager.